davidchesnut/sp-dev-docs/docs/general-development/how-to-set-values-of-ranges.md

 Methods that have the A1 suffix ( **SetCellA1** and **SetRangeA1**) use a different coordinate system than those that do not ( **SetCell** and **SetRange**).
 If you want to use Excel-style references to cells, such as range references (for example, H8, A3:D5, Sheet2!A12:G18) or named ranges, you should use the methods with the A1 suffix.
-Those methods allow you to pass in the name of a sheet and range.
-If you want to access an Excel range by using a numeric coordinate system, you should use the methods that do not have the A1 suffix.
-It is easier to use range coordinates when you have code that iterates through a set of cells in a loop, or when the range coordinates are calculated dynamically as part of the algorithm.
-The row and column coordinates of a cell are 0-based.
+Those methods allow you to pass in the name of a sheet and range.If you want to access an Excel range by using a numeric coordinate system, you should use the methods that do not have the A1 suffix.
+It is easier to use range coordinates when you have code that iterates through a set of cells in a loop, or when the range coordinates are calculated dynamically as part of the algorithm.The row and column coordinates of a cell are 0-based.
 Therefore, "0,0" will return cell A1, as in this example:

 ```cs